-Sue, who runs her business from her home in Leamington Spa, used the grant to pay for ingredients, packaging and labelling for her products, which were some of the first Fairtrade body care products sold in the UK and are bottled in distinctive recyclable aluminium bottles.
+Sue, who runs her business from her home in Leamington Spa, used the grant to pay for ingredients, packaging and labelling of her products, which were some of the first Fairtrade body care products sold in the UK and are bottled in distinctive recyclable aluminium bottles.
 Her products are now sold in Waitrose supermarkets, Oxfam and high street shops, and the enterprise has a turnover of £100,000.
 She said: “It was so fantastic to be given a grant.
 It meant I was able to invest in better equipment and to be much more professional in the way I set up the business.”

 An alternative to getting a grant is to win a competition.
 There are several competitions for start-up entrepreneurs run each year in the UK and if you are shortlisted or win you will benefit from much publicity too.
 Shell Livewire gives the winner of its Young Entrepreneur of the Year competition a cash prize of £10,000, for example, while The Pitch competition run by Business Zone, provides its winner with £50,000 worth of business support.